drrob1/src/README.md

 ## gocode
-All of my go code as of July 5, 2022
+All of my go code as of Feb 5, 2023.

 1. sha -- easier way for me to validate d/l file hashes that works the same on linux and windows.
+Multisha and consha do this w/ conconcurrency.
 2. rpn, rpn2, rpng -- RPN style calculator like the HP-25 that I used while in college.
 Has CLI.
 3. rpnterm -- Same RPN style calculator but written to use termbox-go.
 Not up to date as I switched to rpntcell.
 4. rpntcell -- Same RPN style calculator but written to use tcell, but doesn't play nice w/ tcmd by JPSoft